Nodejs and MongoDB, A Beginner’s Approach

 Now, the final step is to open the connection and do what you want with your already-defined action above.

-You’ve noticed that there is a 'test_insert' parameter. 'test_insert' is your collection name (you can go with different name though).
+is your collection name (you can go with different name though).
 You can think a collection just like a table in SQL database, but without a relation (that’s why we often call it NoSQL because it has no relationship like SQL does).

 These codes are far from perfect.
 I simplify it for the sake of, surprise surprise, simplicity and easy to understand.
 I uploaded the source code to my Github too.
 So if you want to try a little bit further, you can do whatever you like, based on my code, to explore more about Nodejs and MongoDB.